UBC-DSCI/introduction-to-datascience-python/source/viz.md

 :figwidth: 700px
 :name: can_lang_plot_log

-Scatter plot of number of Canadians reporting a language as their mother tongue vs the primary language at home with log adjusted x and y axes.
+Scatter plot of number of Canadians reporting a language as their mother tongue vs the primary language at home with log-adjusted x and y axes.
 :::

 You will notice two things in the chart above,